wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 Sample use case:

 * Suppose you have a Java microservice that uses a Jersey-compatible framework for building RESTful web services.
 After you instrument your microservice with the Wavefront SDK for Jersey, your application collects predefined metrics, histograms, and trace data from the Jersey-compatible framework and sends the data to Wavefront.
-You can then use the following charts to view RED metrics, which measure the microservice's Request rate, Error rate, and Duration.
+You can then use the following charts to view RED metrics, which measure the microservice's request Rate, number of Errors, and Duration.
 (SDKs for other frameworks might collect latencies, payload sizes, runtime information, and so on.)

 ![tracing fmwk sdk](images/tracing_framework_sdk.png)